diorgulescu/suckless-ubuntu/README.md

 Once the installation finishes, reboot into your new system (console only, for now)

-##### 2. Download and prepare the i3buntu installation files
+##### 2. Download and prepare the Suckless Ubuntu installation files

-Once logged in, download the Ubuntu Focused "install files"
+Once logged in, download the "install files"
 ```
 wget https://github.com/diorgulescu/suckless-ubuntu/archive/master.tar.gz
 ```